 For our physical health to work at optimum level, our emotional health needs to do the same.
-It’s impossible to have one without the other.
+It is impossible to have one without the other.

-But for us to improve our emotional health, we first need to recognise our emotions, what they mean; we need to understand them.
+But for us to improve our emotional health, we first need to recognise our emotions, and what they mean; we need to understand them.
 Once we sort the causes out behind our emotions, like stress, anxiety and sadness, we will manage our emotions and health a whole lot better.

 The following suggestions may be helpful:

-- Expression and expressing one’s feelings is an important key to maintaining optimum health.
+- Expressing our feelings is an important key to maintaining optimum health.
 Talking to someone you can trust is part of the process.
-If you don’t have anyone, a doctor would be a good starting point.
+If you don’t have anyone you can talk to, a doctor would be a good starting point.
 Your doctor will then advise you on your best course of action;

-- Living a balanced life is another way of improving your emotional health;
+- Living a balanced life is another way of improving our emotional health;

 - Make time for the things you enjoy;

 Carrying emotional baggage will hurt us more in the longer term.
 Although speaking our truth won’t make us popular, it will bring about necessary change and perhaps that needs to happen.